braze-inc/braze-docs/_docs/_user_guide/engagement_tools/segments/segment_extension.md

 To set up a recurring schedule, select **Refresh Settings** in the upper right corner of your specific extension.
 The option to designate refresh settings is available for all types of Segment Extensions, including SQL segments, CDI segments, and simple form-based Segment Extensions.

 {% alert important %}
-The setting to regenerate extensions daily is automatically turned off for unused Segment Extensions.
+Refresh settings are automatically turned off for unused Segment Extensions.
 Braze defines unused extensions as ones that meet the following criteria:

 - Not used in any active campaigns, Canvases, or segments
 - Not used in any inactive (draft, stopped, archived) campaigns, Canvases, or segments